redpesk-common/wifiap-binding/docs/2_Installation.md

 # Installation steps

-The AFB HTML client is provided by the `afb-ui-devtools` package, but it is not a requirement to run the spawn-binding.
+The AFB HTML client is provided by the `afb-ui-devtools` package, but it is not a requirement to run the binding.

 ## Installing on redpesk OS